Private Equity Deal Origination

 Alternatives

-Where Coseek fits beside the rest of your origination stack.
+Where we fit beside the rest of your origination stack.

 Keep the bankers, databases, conference network, executive relationships, and sector advisors.
-Coseek gives the deal team direct owner-call coverage inside the mandate.
+We add direct owner-call coverage inside the mandate.

 Bankers and brokers